functionland/fx-files/README.md

 [![Build Status](https://dev.azure.com/Functionland/FxLand/_apis/build/status/File%20Manager%20Android?branchName=main)](https://dev.azure.com/Functionland/FxLand/_build/latest?definitionId=1&branchName=main)

 # About FxFiles
 Want to own your files, literally?
-This is something won't happen ever on traditional cloud services.
+This is something will not happen ever on traditional cloud services.
 But from now on, it definitely happens at a glance with "FxFiles".
 It is a file manager which stores everything on FULA blockchain network of Bloxes.

 # How to install from stores
 The FxFiles v0.6 is now available on Android and Windows stores. iOS and macOS will be released soon.